 Houseboat Stay in Kerala – Review and tips by Swati and Sam

-We included their post because they provide an honest opinion about their stay at a houseboat in Alleppey, Kerala.
+We included their post because they provide an honest opinion about their stay at a houseboat in Alleppey.
 They include both the good and the bad.
-And the good far outweigh the bad.
-However, I wish they visited other cities like Trivandrum too.
-It has a lot of amazing points of Interests to see!
+And the good far outweighs the bad.

 Nataraja Temple, Chidambaram: The colorful Grandeur by R Niranjan Das